Birth Father Rights in Arizona: What You Need to Know

 1. Talk with him in person or via phone

-This is the best way to talk to the birth father about your Arizona adoption plan.
+In most cases, this is the best way to talk to the birth father about your Arizona adoption plan.
 Make plans to meet in a calm, quiet and private space.
 Remain calm, and come prepared with information to help answer his questions about adoption in Arizona.
 Be respectful of the emotions he’s feeling and processing.

 2. Write him a letter or email